jhykes/ncsuthesis/README.rst

            - See ncsuthesis.pdf for more information on the design.

        * template/  - LaTeX example files
-       * other-sty/ - less common packages that may not be included in a standard LaTeX distribution
+       * other-sty/ - less common/newer packages that may not be included in a LaTeX distribution

 The latest version of this package can be downloaded from github.com: